Champions League: How ‘Little Seoul’ fell in love with its favorite Son

 But perhaps for the Korean community of New Malden, or as local councillor Jaesung Ha calls it, “Little Seoul,” the pride is even greater.
 This corner of the United Kingdom, home to the largest Korean community in Europe, retains huge affection for the country, especially when it comes to sport.

-According to Jaesung, the first Korean councillor to be elected in London, there are approximately 12,000 South, North and Chinese Koreans living in the local borough, with around 9,000 in New Malden.
+According to Ha, the first Korean councillor to be elected in London, there are approximately 12,000 South, North and Chinese Koreans living in the local borough, with around 9,000 in New Malden.

 Situated just over a 20-minute train ride from London’s Waterloo station, the leafy suburb of New Malden is home to the largest Korean community in the UK.
-“I came here because it was easy to acclimatize,” Jaesung, who represents the Liberal Democrats, said with a smile.
+“I came here because it was easy to acclimatize,” Ha, who represents the Liberal Democrats, said with a smile.
 “You could talk in Korean, read in Korean, eat Korean food, and that appealed to me.”

 Like many older members of the Korean community, Jaesung moved to the UK in the 1980s, originally hoping to live close to the Korean Embassy in Wimbledon.
 Such a dream proved too expensive and instead, New Malden, with its beautifully manicured residential streets, good schools and excellent transport links, proved far more economical than the rather more luxurious Wimbledon, which is four miles away.